 The Timer/Counter can be clocked internally, via the prescaler, or by an external clock source on the T0 pin.
 The Clock Select logic block controls which clock source and edge the Timer/Counter uses to increment (or decrement) its value.
 The Timer/Counter is inactive when no clock source is selected.
-The output from the Clock Select logic is referred to as the timer clock (clk{T0}).
+The output from the Clock Select logic is referred to as the timer clock ( $clk{T0}$ ).

 The double buffered Output Compare Register (OCR0) is compared with the Timer/Counter value at all times.
-The result of the compare can be used by the Waveform Generator to generate a PWM or variable frequency output on the Output Compare pin (OC0).
-See "Output Compare Unit" on page 73. for details.
-The Compare Match event will also set the Compare Flag (OCF0) which can be used to generate an output compare interrupt request.
+The result of the compare can be used by the waveform generator to generate a PWM or variable frequency output on the Output Compare Pin (OC0).
+See "Output Compare

-Definitions
+Unit" on page 71. for details.
+The compare match event will also set the Compare Flag (OCF0) which can be used to generate an output compare interrupt request.

-Many register and bit references in this document are written in general form.
+Definitions Many register and bit references in this document are written in general form.
 A lower case "n" replaces the Timer/Counter number, in this case 0.
-However, when using the register or bit defines in a program, the precise form must be used, i.e., TCNT0 for accessing Timer/Counter0 counter value and so on.
+However, when using the register or bit defines in a program, the precise form must be used, that is, TCNT0 for accessing Timer/Counter0 counter value and so on.

-The definitions in Table 38 are also used extensively throughout the document.
+The definitions in Table 37 are also used extensively throughout the document.
+Table 37.

-Table 38.
 Definitions